PFython/cleverdict/README.md

     >>> x.Prognosis = "Not good"

-If you browse the json file (a simple click on the Terminal output if you've enabled this in some IDEs), you should see `.Prognosis` has been saved along with any other new/changed values.
+If you browse the json file, you should see `.Prognosis` has been saved along with any other new/changed values.
 Any values you delete will be automatically removed.

 ---
 **AUTOSAVE OPTION #2: FULL COPY**

-In **Section 7** you saw how you can use `.to_json(fullcopy=True)` to create a fully reconstructable image of your `CleverDict` as a JSON string or file.
-You can set this as your autosave/autodelete method using the same simple syntax:
+In **Section 7** you saw how to use `.to_json(fullcopy=True)` to create a fully reconstructable image of your `CleverDict` as a JSON string or file.
+You can set this as the autosave/autodelete method using the same simple syntax:

     >>> x.autosave(fullcopy=True)